WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - instr_u0 is (BINOP Inn binop).
     - |[I32, I64]| is greater than 0.
+    - Inn is contained in [I32, I64].
     - |[ADD, SUB, MUL]| is greater than 0.
-    - Inn is contained in [I32, I64].
     - binop is contained in [ADD, SUB, MUL].

 Expr_const
 - the expression instr* is constant if:
   - For all instr in instr*,
-    - the instr instr is constant.
+    - the instruction instr is constant.

 Type_ok
 - the type definition (TYPE rectype) is valid with the defined type sequence dt* if: